Color Guard in Marching Season

 - Click here to read more About the Knights Band

-After marching season concludes, Color Guard transitions to their winter guard competition season.
+After marching season concludes, Color Guard transitions to their winter competition season which includes Texas Color Guard Circuit (TCGC) and Winter Guard International (WGI) competitions.
 Winter Guard performs a visual show set to music in an indoor setting competing against other area color guards.
-We wrap up the season after Spring Break with the Texas Color Guard Circuit competitions which lead to the State Championship.
+We typically wrap up the season after Spring Break with the TCGC area competition which lead to the State Championship.
 Clear Falls Color Guard has a strong history of doing very well in these competitions and having a lot of fun too.

-Color Guard is a big commitment but one well worth the time and effort that will shape your high school experience with achievement, friendships and memories.
-Because Color Guard is part of band we also participate in Marching Camp which starts the first week of August.
+Being on the team is a big commitment but one well worth the time and effort.
+Each new school year, Color Guard starts learning choreography at the end of July and joins the band in Marching Camp around the first week of August.
 This is the time when everyone learns their part of the marching show for that season.
 Color Guard works on our own and alongside the band during the camp.
 When school begins, we continue to practice after school throughout marching season.
-Once Winter Guard season starts, we resume after school practice through the end of winter guard season, typically the end of March or early April.
-We join the band on a fun and educational Spring Trip each year.
+Once we transition to Winter Guard, we resume after school practice through the end of winter guard season, typically the end of March or early April.

 Other Performance Opportunities